benkmoore/ar_hardware/README.md

 3. Install teensyduino using instructions [here](https://www.pjrc.com/teensy/td_download.html).
 Don't forget the udev rules, if the recommender `cp` command doesn't work, just touch the file `49-teensy.rule` here: `/etc/udev/rules.d/` and copy paste in the text from file on the teensyduino site.

-4. At the end of the line, add `, SYMLINK="ttyTeensy"`.
+4. At the end of the line, add `, SYMLINK="ttyTeensy"`, then use `sudo /etc/init.d/udev restart`, then physically disconnect and reconnect the teensy.

 5. Add the Adafruit_MCP4728 library: From the arduino IDE in tools -> manage libraries search for mcp4728 by adafruit + install.